Come On (The New Power Generation song)

 "Come On" is a song and the only single released from The New Power Generation's 1998 album Newpower Soul.
 Although attributed to the New Power Generation, the song prominently features Prince, as do all songs from the album.
 The song features Chaka Khan on background vocals.
-An official video was made, in which Prince humorously disguises himself as an older man, playing jokes with his bandmembers at a park in London, intercut with footage from his Beautiful Strange concert video, filmed at Café de Paris (London).
+An official video was made, in which Prince humorously disguises himself as an older man, playing jokes with his band members at a park in London, intercut with footage from his Beautiful Strange concert video, filmed at Café de Paris (London).